Lewis Gompertz: Ethical views and publications

-Gompertz devoted his life to opposing animal suffering, arguing that it was morally indefensible to kill animals or use them in ways that did not directly benefit them.
-A committed vegan, he abstained from all animal products, including milk and eggs, and refused to ride in coaches due to the exploitation of horses.
+Gompertz opposed animal suffering and argued that it was wrong to kill animals or use them in ways that did not benefit the animals themselves.
+He avoided animal products, including milk and eggs, and refused to travel by horse-drawn coach because of the exploitation of horses.
 He also avoided wearing leather and silk, and opposed hunting and animal experimentation.

-His philosophical views were set out in his 1824 treatise, Moral Inquiries on the Situation of Man and of Brutes, which combined dialogues, moral axioms, and practical suggestions for improving the condition of animals.
-In addition to animal protection, the book criticised capitalism, condemned the oppression of women, and expressed support for Owenite cooperation and social reform.
+His philosophical views were set out in his 1824 treatise, Moral Inquiries on the Situation of Man and of Brutes, which uses dialogues, moral axioms, and practical proposals to discuss the treatment of animals.
+The book also criticised capitalism, condemned the subordination of women, and supported Owenite cooperation and social reform.

 [C]ruelty is cruelty under whatever colouring it may appear; and whether exercised on a man or on a fly, cruelty is still cruelty.
 It matters not whether the victim be furnished with two legs or with four, with wings, with fins, or with arms; where there is sensation, there is subject for cruelty, and in proportion to the degree of sensation will its action operate.